Flipping without the right insurance is a costly mistake. Here is what motor trade cover actually includes, what it costs, and what to watch out for.

 The limitation is cost at scale.
 At £10 to £25 per day depending on the vehicle and your profile, it becomes more expensive than a trade policy once you are flipping regularly.
 Day insurance is a one-off tool, not a substitute for proper trade cover.

 For someone who has bought their first car to flip and is genuinely uncertain whether they will continue, it is sometimes possible to add the vehicle to an existing personal policy.
-This is only appropriate for a single, truly occasional transaction - not a regular trading operation.
+Be honest with your insurer about the intent.
+Some will decline or refer you to a trade policy if you tell them you plan to resell for profit.

-If a car is on your private property and not being driven, you can declare it SORN - Statutory Off Road Notification.
+If a car is on your private property and not being driven, you can declare it SORN.
 It does not need to be taxed or insured for road use while SORNed, though you may want to consider cover for fire or theft while it sits.
+The moment you move it on the road, SORN status no longer applies and you need appropriate insurance in place.

 If you pay £1,200 per year for a trade policy and flip 12 cars, roughly £100 of insurance cost belongs against each car.
 If a car sits for six weeks before selling, that is approximately £14 of insurance cost for that vehicle alone.
 Small individually - but it is a real, deductible cost that should be logged rather than absorbed as an invisible overhead.